Skip to main content

 Abstract

-The Delaware Chancery Court recently restricted a merger target's ability to recover damages on behalf of its shareholders from a breaching buyer.
-This paper investigates the impact of the decision.
+This paper investigates the impact of a recent Delaware corporate law decision that restricted a merger target’s ability to recover damages from a breaching buyer.
 First, we present a theoretical analysis to generate empirical predictions.
 Second, we show that the decision led to a decrease in the firm value of targets in mergers governed by Delaware law.
 Third, we hand-collect relevant provisions from merger agreements and find that the agreements governed by Delaware law increasingly include target-friendly non-price terms after the decision.
-We also present evidence suggesting deal price responds to the inclusion of novel non-price terms.
+We also present evidence suggesting the deal price decreased for transactions governed by Delaware law that incorporated the non-price contract terms.
 Overall, the paper demonstrates how remedy provisions play an important role in merger transactions and how contracting parties respond to an exogenous change in deals jurisprudence.

 Related Working Papers